 The provisions under the former legal regime did not specify to what extent joint and several debtors are liable in relation to one another.
 There is also little guidance from case law.
 Thus, for claims that arose before 26 December 2016, it is highly disputed among scholars how the liability should be attributed between the jointly and severally liable co-cartelists (e.g., by market share, by share of commerce with the respective claimant, according to the co-cartelists’ contribution to the antitrust infringement (e.g., ringleader), or in equal shares).

-For damage suffered arose after 26 December 2016, Section 33(d)(2) GWB provides that the liability shall be attributed according to each co-cartelist’s contribution to the antitrust infringement.
+For damage suffered after 26 December 2016, Section 33(d)(2) GWB provides that the liability shall be attributed according to each co-cartelist’s contribution to the antitrust infringement.
 This is a general rule from which courts may deviate if they find appropriate.
-Thus, the cartelist’s share of liability is to be determined on a case-by-case basis.
+Thus, the cartelist’s share of liability is to be determined case by case.

-According to the newly introduced Section 33(e)(3) GWB, the immunity recipient is privileged.
+According to Section 33(e)(3) GWB, the immunity recipient is privileged.
 This applies to claims that arose after 26 December 2016.
-To this end co-cartelists can generally only seek contribution from immunity recipients to the extent that they compensated the immunity recipients’ direct or indirect customers.
+To this end, co-cartelists can generally only seek contribution from immunity recipients to the extent that they compensated the immunity recipients’ direct or indirect customers.
 Only regarding damages suffered due to an umbrella pricing by non-cartelists, immunity recipients are not privileged.